 - Pucon is a popular tourist spot for its lake and volcano.
 There are also innumerable sports to take part in from horse riding to water-skiing.
 For a more relaxed time you could just spend the day at one of the beaches around Lake Villarrica.
 The sand on these beaches is black, formed from old lava flow from the volcano.
 The beaches are well-developed, with bars, restaurants and places to change.

-- A UNESCO World Heritage site, Valparaiso has been named the country’s “cultural capital” and after a few days in the city it’s not hard to see why.
-Overlooking the bay is one of the most popular cultural buildings, the house and gardens of poet Pablo Neruda’s, open Tuesday to Sunday.
+- A UNESCO World Heritage site, Valparaiso has been named the country’s “cultural capital” and after a few days in the city it’s easy to see why.
+Overlooking the bay is one of the most popular cultural buildings: La Sebastiana, the house and gardens of poet Pablo Neruda’s.
 First opened to the public in 1992, the house has been restored to its condition when Neruda lived and worked in it.